 Visit About PI for a full understanding of how PI is treated.

 It is estimated that approximately 250,000 individuals (or 1 in 1,200) in the United States have been diagnosed with PI.
 Although rare, PI is not as uncommon as once believed.28

 There are more than 300 different PIs currently recognized by the World Health Organization—some are common, others are quite rare.
 See About PI for more information.3

 Chronic inflammatory demyelinating polyneuropathy (CIDP) is a rare neurological disorder with an underlying autoimmune basis: the immune system perceives myelin as foreign and attacks it.
 Damaged myelin ultimately prevents effective communication within the nervous system, which results in the progressive weakness and a loss of sensory function characteristic of CIDP.8,9 See About CIDP for more information.

-IVIg is currently the only FDA-approved treatment for CIDP.
-IVIg contains naturally occurring antibodies obtained from healthy donors and is administered intravenously with the intent of limiting the damage to peripheral nerves and helping improve motor function.
+Ig therapy is currently the only FDA-approved treatment for CIDP.
+Ig therapy contains naturally occurring antibodies obtained from healthy donors and is administered intravenously with the intent of limiting the damage to peripheral nerves and helping improve motor function.
 See About CIDP for a better understanding of how CIDP is treated.8,9

 CIDP is a rare disease with about 1–2 new cases per 100,000 people per year.
 However, the disease can be asymptomatic for years prior to diagnosis, so the actual prevalence may be as high as 9 in 100,000 people.8